Please Note:

 Saturdays at 12:30pm

-Pre-requisite: 5 newbie classes or ability to pole sit and climb.
+Pre-requisite: 5 newbie classes, ability to pole sit and climb, OR instructor approval.

 Wednesdays at 7:15pm